Updat3

 What to watch next

-• Whether the WHO reports additional hantavirus cases linked to the cruise ship outbreak in the coming weeks.
+• Whether WHO issues further guidance on hantavirus prevention measures in the coming weeks.

 Where sources differ